slezhnev/Librarian2/k8s/README.md

 ```
 * Application will be accessible via https://librarian.192.168.8.4.nip.io/

+10. Deploy application via helm
+* Build and publish the version with `build.cmd`
+* Create namespace "librarian2"
+* Create secret "librarian2" with db password and keycloak secret (you can use `librarian2-secret.yaml` as template)
+* Take a look into `helm/librarian/values.yaml` and configure anything you want
+* Perform install `helm install -n librarian2 librarian2 ./librarian2'
+* That's all - link to application url will be provided after installation in console

-10. Configure run on development machine in Visual Code Studio
+11. Configure run on development machine in Visual Code Studio
 * Create file `.env` with following content:
 ```
 quarkus.datasource.password = <db password>